 “PASS SANITAIRE” (HEALTH PASS) COMPULSORY

-From 21 July, all visitors aged 18 and above will need to show a health pass to visit the Palace of Versailles and the Estate of Trianon, in compliance with government guidelines and to reduce the risk of Covid-19 transmission.
+All visitors over 12 years and 2 months of age will need to show a health pass to visit the Palace of Versailles and the Estate of Trianon, in compliance with government guidelines and to reduce the risk of Covid-19 transmission.